atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 There are a few distinctly-identifiable forms of looksmaxxer/BP content on Tik Tok.
 Two come from the influencers themselves: there's stream clips, which often involve following the looksmaxxers on a night out.
 You get to see them attempt to bag every woman in a Miami club, which they only do successfully between 33 and 50% of the time.
 This is usually because

-There's also the more casual stream this ties into the health gri
+There's also the more casual stream this ties into the health grifts.

+Most interestingly,

 - Forms of looksmaxxing content- strategic irony, health grifts, BP edits